tc39/proposal-smart-pipelines/readme.md

 ```
 When compared to the proposal for [syntactic functional composition by Isiah
 Meadows][isiahmeadows functional composition], this syntax does not need to
 surround each non-function expression with an arrow function.
-The [smart body
+The [smart step
 syntax][] has more powerful [expressive versatility][], improving the
 readability of the code.